Black Panther (film): Editing

 As first hinted by Coogler in January 2018, the film includes two post-credit scenes: one showing T'Challa address the United Nations; and one featuring Sebastian Stan reprising his role as Bucky Barnes.
 The first scene was originally intended to be part of the actual ending of the film, but was moved to during the credits so the film could conclude in Oakland, where it begins.
 Coogler felt having this symmetry was important.
 In the scene, T'Challa says "The foolish build barriers, while the wise build bridges."
 Some felt this was a reference to the political climate of the presidency of Donald Trump, but Coogler stated that the line was added before Trump's election and was simply an African proverb that his wife had found.
 His intention with the scene was to inspire the audience by making T'Challa seem like a real person in a familiar, real-world environment, similar to how Tony Stark was treated in Iron Man (2008).
 Coogler was not mandated by Marvel to feature connections to other films, but was interested in addressing the fact that Barnes was in Wakanda (per the end of Civil War) because it would be fun for the audience.
 He did not feel the character fit in the body of the film, but felt that an end-credits scene was appropriate.
 Coogler originally pitched a post-credits scene teasing Namor, which would have depicted wet footprints leading to the throne in the Wakandan palace; this did not occur in part because of rights issues with the character.
-Namor debuts instead in Black Panther: Wakanda Forever, portrayed by Tenoch Huerta.
+Namor debuts instead in Black Panther: Wakanda Forever, portrayed by Tenoch Huerta Mejía.